-What Causes Hernia to Occur and Reoccur?
+What Causes Hernias to Occur and Reoccur?

 Being overweight